TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

   - **tsn_unibase** : Universal utility libraries that are platform-independent.
   - **tsn_combase** : Communication utility libraries that provide support for functions like sockets, mutexes, and semaphores.
+  - **tsn_uniconf**: Universal configuration daemon for Yang, provides APIs for developing a client application which retreives/writes yang parameters from/to database
   - **tsn_gptp**: Implementation of the IEEE 802.1 AS gptp protocol.

 This stack can be used for production and testing purposes.
 For more information about the stack, please refer to PDK documentation:

   - API Guide is located under *Time Sensitive Networking (TSN) Stack* section of